David Amoo: Stevenage

 On 22 August 2022, Amoo signed for League Two club Stevenage, becoming manager Steve Evans's 12th signing of the summer.
 He made 13 appearances for the club, including just three starts, scoring one goal.

 Crewe Alexandra

-On 19 January 2023, Amoo joined fellow League Two club Crewe Alexandra on a contract until the end of the 2022–23 season having agreed the termination of his Stevenage contract.
-He made his Crewe debut in a 1–1 League Two draw with Stockport County at Gresty Road on 31 January 2023.
+On 19 January 2023, Amoo joined fellow League Two club Crewe Alexandra on a contract until the end of the 2022–23 season, having agreed on the termination of his Stevenage contract.
+He made his Crewe debut in a 1–1 League Two draw with Stockport County at Gresty Road on 31 January.
+He picked up an ankle injury the following month that saw him ruled out of action for four weeks and he ended the campaign with seven appearances to his name at Crewe.
+Crewe released him at the end of the season.

+Ebbsfleet United

+On 28 June 2023, Amoo joined National League club Ebbsfleet United.
+Manager Dennis Kutrieb was struck by the player's humility.
+On 14 March 2024, Amoo joined National League South club Welling United on loan for the remainder of the 2023–24 season.
+On 26 April, Ebbsfleet confirmed that Amoo would leave the club at the end of his contract in June.
+He came out of retirement to play for Dubai club Irish in February 2025.

 Style of play

-Primarily a winger, as a former sprinter in his youth he uses his natural pace to beat defenders.
+Primarily a winger, he uses his natural pace to beat defenders as a former sprinter in his youth.
 Speaking in July 2019, Port Vale manager John Askey commented that "David is somebody who can go past his full back, he has a lot a lot of pace.
 Hopefully we can work on his finishing".
 He is also able to play as a striker.